Sam Hoare (rugby league): 2016

 Hoare started the 2016 season playing for the Cowboys' feeder club, the Townsville Blackhawks, in the Queensland Cup.
 He was ruled out for the season in March after suffering an anterior cruciate ligament (ACL) knee injury.

 2017

-In Round 3 of the 2017 NRL season, Hoare returned from his ACL knee injury, coming off the bench in the Cowboys' 30-8 loss to the Manly Sea Eagles.
+In Round 3 of the 2017 NRL season, Hoare returned from his ACL knee injury, coming off the bench in the Cowboys' 30–8 loss to the Manly Sea Eagles.
 He finished the season with four NRL games, spending the majority of the season with the Townsville Blackhawks.

 2018

 Hoare played three games for the Cowboys in 2018, spending the majority of the season playing for the Mackay Cutters.
-In the Cowboys' Round 15 loss to the Warriors he tore his ACL for the third team and was ruled out for the season.
+In the Cowboys' Round 15 loss to the Warriors he tore his ACL for the third time and was ruled out for the season.

 On 13 September 2018, he was announced by the Cowboys as one of nine players leaving the club at the end of the 2018 season.